 BuzzSumo Pro – While the free version of BuzzSumo is great for finding content ideas that are working well for your competitors, you really need the professional version to help you create your branding strategy.
 You will receive content alerts that are triggered by author, keyword, or competitor.
 You can even use the tool to track your competition’s content performance and run detailed analysis reports.

-Have any tips to add?
+Have any quick tips for effective brand building to add?
 Let me know your thoughts in the comments.